awslabs/damo/README.md

 A simple DAMOS scheme specification format called one-line scheme specification was initially supported.
 Because it is not flexible for extension of features, it has deprecated now.
 You may use `--damos_*` command line options or json format instead.
-You may use `damo translate_damos` to convert your old single line DAMOS schemes specification to the new json format.
+You could use `damo translate_damos` ov v2.0.2 or lower version of DAMO to convert your old single line DAMOS schemes specification to the new json format.

 --rbuf option of `damo record`